riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

-These queries are nonadaptive, so they _need not_ be sequential; hence the feasible query cost may be considerably higher than for the generic attacks of {{BG04}} and {{Cheon06}}. q need not be prime; the attacks apply just as well to extension fields of extension fields, e.g. to binary fields of composite extension degree.
+These queries are nonadaptive, so they _need not_ be sequential; hence the feasible query cost may be considerably higher than for the generic attacks of {{BG04}} and {{Cheon06}}.
+The constant factors are prohibitively expensive to an attacker for small q, such as q = 2, but q need not be prime; the attacks apply just as well to extension fields of extension fields, e.g. to binary fields of composite extension degree to avoid the constant factors for small q.

 At n = 1, there is no advantage over Pollard's rho at O(sqrt{q}) by issuing O(sqrt{q}) static DH queries.